Automatic and effective discovery of quantum kernels

-MI and ADP are partially supported by the Istituto Nazionale di Alta Matematica ``Francesco Severi''.
+MI and ADP are supported by the Istituto Nazionale di Alta Matematica ``Francesco Severi''.
 MG is supported by CERN through the CERN Quantum Technology Initiative.
-We acknowledge the CINECA award under the ISCRA initiative, for the availability of high-performance computing resources and support.
+We acknowledge the CINECA award under the ISCRA initiative.

 \newcounter{supsection} {S-\Roman{supsection}}

 \begin{flushleft} \makeatletter { {}Supplementary material: \@title} \makeatother \end{flushleft}

 \begin{refsection}